-Located on Penobscot Bay, studded with forested islands, Camden is one of Maine’s prized sailing meccas.
+Located on Penobscot Bay, Camden is one of Maine’s prized sailing meccas.
 Schooners, tall ships and sloops ply the bay, and this morning we take part in a thoroughly Maine adventure on a private 2-hour voyage aboard a historic windjammer originally launched as a racing vessel in 1918.
-View the tapestry of foliage on the hills behind the town, plus elegant yachts and summer estates as we sail off the rockbound coastline.
-Back on shore, tour a noted Maine landmark as we walk the trail along Rockland Harbor to the famous Rockland Light.
+View the tapestry of autumn foliage on the Camden Hills behind the town, plus elegant yachts and summer estates as we sail off the rockbound coastline.
+Penobscot Bay, studded with forested islands, is an especially scenic spot for maritime exploring.

 Day 4: Penobscot Bay / Deer Isle

-Day 6: Acadia—Cadillac Mountain Sunrise / Lobster Boat Cruise
+Day 7: Acadia—Cadillac Mountain Sunrise / Private Lobster Boat Cruise

-Day 7: Bar Harbor / Portland / Depart
+Day 8: Bar Harbor / Bangor / Depart

-After breakfast, we depart Bar Harbor for the drive back to Portland, trip of approximately 3 hours.
-We travel directly to the Portland airport to meet departing flights this afternoon, which should be scheduled any time after 1:30 pm.
+After breakfast, we depart Bar Harbor for the drive back to Bangor, a trip of a little over an hour.
+We travel directly to the Bangor airport to meet departing flights, which should be scheduled any time after 11:00 am.